mjr52/mjr52.github.io/content/authors/morgan-ringel/_index.md

 # Interests to show in About widget
 interests:
   - Image guided surgery
-  - Soft tissue biomechanical modeling
+  - Computational modeling
-  - Medical image registration
+  - Elastography imaging
+  - Nonlinear optimization
+  - Computer graphics in medicine

 # Education to show in About widget
 education: